 This one was a bit more stately, with a top hat and a necktie.
 Keep it classy, Mr. Moose!

-If you’ve ever dreamed about living in a remote log cabin on a lake surrounded by a forest, this is probably pretty close to what you envisioned.
 What a cool sight.
 I’d love to seclude myself in a place like this for weeks at a time, enjoying the solitude and nature.